IgniteUI/igniteui-docfx/kr/components/treegrid.md

 }
 ```

 In the sample data above, all records have an ID, a ParentID and some additional properties like Name, JobTitle and Age.
 As mentioned previously, the ID of the records must be unique.
-The ParentID contains the ID of the parent node or **-1** if this is a root level node (node without a parent).
+The ParentID contains the ID of the parent node.
+If a row has a ParentID that does not match any row in the tree grid, then that means this row is a root row.

 The parent-child relation is configured using the tree grid's [`primaryKey`]({environment:angularApiUrl}/classes/igxtreegridcomponent.html#primarykey) and [`foreignKey`]({environment:angularApiUrl}/classes/igxtreegridcomponent.html#foreignkey) properties.